henriqueberalde/SavingTime/README.md

 - [ ] Show issue info in info command
 - [ ] Show Issue Summary separated from Time Records Summary
 - [ ] Sum Total Diff and Total hours of the month or period
+- [x] Make current month as default on summary
+- [ ] Make current month as default on summary issue
-- [ ] Choose one month on summary Time Records and Issue (make current month as default)
+- [ ] Choose one month on summary
 - [ ] Add a issue summary ordered by issue (not days)
 - [ ] Show every day on summary (remove diff from weekend and holidays)